Checking your pay

-- your total ('gross') pay each time you’re paid
+- your 'gross' (total) pay each time you're paid

 - how many hours you worked for that pay

-You're paid weekly, work 40 hours a week and your weekly salary is £352 (before tax is taken out).
-You're 25 years old and not an apprentice.
+For example, you're paid weekly, work 40 hours a week and your weekly salary is £420 (before tax is taken out).
+You're 24 years old and not an apprentice.

 What does not count towards the minimum wage

 Some parts of your pay do not count towards minimum wage.
 These parts include: